ChandanMahapatra/now-static-auth-node1/README.md

 Example repo for [Now](https://now.sh) static site with basic auth.
-Based on https://github.com/flawyte/now-basic-auth.
+Based on https://github.com/flawyte/now-basic-auth and https://github.com/wzulfikar/now-static-auth-node

 To set env var `AUTH_USERS`, you can either: